stolsvik/mats/README.md

 ## Multi-stage service and multi-level requests

-Sets up a somewhat complex test scenario, testing the basic state keeping and request-reply passing.
+Sets up a somewhat complex test scenario, testing request/reply message passing and state keeping between stages in several multi-stage endpoints, at different levels in the stack.

-The main aspects of MATS are demonstrated here, notice in particular how the code of <code>setupMasterMultiStagedService()</code> looks - if you squint a little - like a linear "straight down" method with two "blocking" requests out to other services, with a return at the end.
+The main aspects of MATS are demonstrated here, notice in particular how the code of <code>setupMasterMultiStagedService()</code> *looks like* - if you squint a little - a linear "straight down" method with two "blocking requests" out to other services, where the last stage ends with a return statement, sending off the reply to whoever invoked it.
 <p>
 Sets up these services:
 <ul>